-The Math Club, SEMI-Group, promotes mathematics in the community.
+The Integrated Math and Computer Science Club, iMacs, promotes mathematics and computer science in the community.
 Each year, its members participate in many on- and off-campus events.

 We usually attend the regional or national meeting of NCTM (National Council of Teachers of Matheamtics), the PCTM (Pennsylvania Council of Teachers of Mathematics), or the MAA (Mathematical Association of America) national conference.

 Moravian Student Mathematics Conference

 Members attend the annual Moravian Student Mathematics Conference, where undergraduate students present independent research.
 Marywood math majors often make presentations at this conference.
 The following is a short list of the most recent ones: